behave/behave/docs/behave.rst

 **--junit-directory**
    Directory in which to store JUnit reports.
 **-f, --format**
    Specify a formatter.
-By default the 'pretty' formatter is used.
+If none is specified the default formatter is used.
 Pass '--format help' to get a list of available formatters.
 **-k, --no-skipped**
    Don't print skipped steps (due to tags).
 **--show-skipped**